TOAST-DOCS/Container-Kubernetes/en/user-guide.md

     * v3.28.2-nks1
     * v3.28.2-nks2: Improved the stability of the add-on management feature.
     * v3.28.2-nks3: Added support for konnectivity environments.
+    * v3.28.2-nks4: Improved the stability of the add-on management feature.
     * v3.30.2-nks1
     * v3.30.2-nks2: Improved the stability of the add-on management feature.
     * v3.30.2-nks3: Added support for konnectivity environments.
+    * v3.30.2-nks4: Improved the stability of the add-on management feature.
     * v3.31.4-nks1: The datastore is KDD (Kubernetes Datastore Driver) and supports konnectivity environments.
+    * v3.31.4-nks2: Improved the stability of the add-on management feature.

 > [Note]
 > * The Calico versions that can be installed/updated on platform versions that support konnectivity (1.202605.0 or later) are as follows: